RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 - organisation = *LDAP Addressbook Server*
 - administrator password = *mypasswd*

-The proposed answers for the domain name (also called 'suffix') fit well with this Howto: if you want to use another, you have to know (or even find out) how to adapt the following steps!
+The proposed answers for the domain name (also called 'suffix') fit well with this How-to.
+If you want to use another, you have to know or find out how to adapt the following steps.
-Please change the password to your favorite one!
+Please change the password to something secure.

-E.g. on Debian based systems, you can redo this preconfiguration:
+For example, on Debian based systems, you can redo this preconfiguration:

     $ sudo dpkg-reconfigure slapd

 If you are not asked about the above, e.g. like on *Ubuntu 9.10* and later, you have to define everything in the configuration file (see below).
-If so, you have to generate a administrator password first:
+If so, you have to generate an administrator password first:

     $ sudo slappasswd
     New password:
     Re-enter new password:
     {SSHA}bCiMXssO6JJ2ZsPikd1qjNuWhApr+fHr

-Remember (or even copy) the last line for later use.
+Remember or copy the last line (the hashed password) for later use.

 ## Configuring the LDAP Server